BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 It's a completely working custom origin, so you can pack it and put it into the game to see how it works.
 My recommendation is to make changes in small batches, testing every so often.
 If something breaks, you'll have a better idea of what went wrong.

 Also, you'll find many times where I left a note saying "Regenerate this!"
+When you see this, I recommend

 ## Origins.lsx